parship/roperty/README.md

 Roperty - An advanced property management and retrival system

-Roperty is roughly a hierarchical id-value-store.
+Roperty is roughly a hierarchical key-value-store.
 All keys accessed are cached in memory.
 Depending of the persistence implementation, all keys are also preloaded into memory upon startup.
-The main task for Roperty is to serve values to a id according to a domain hierarchy.
+The main task for Roperty is to serve values to a key according to a domain hierarchy.

 Domain hierarchies can be freely defined.
 As an example, a possible hierarchy for translation could be something like:

     Language | Country | Partner | A/B-Testgroup

-When a id is accessed from Roperty, a DomainResolver needs to be provided.
+When a key is accessed from Roperty, a DomainResolver needs to be provided.

 ```java
 DomainResolver domainResolver = ....;